 - Stories are 22-times more memorable than straight facts.

-- Our instinct is to act on react on emotions, not logic or factual evidence.
+- Our instinct is to act or react on emotions, not logic or factual evidence.

 - Stories act as pneumonic devices specifically designed to stick in your mind.

-- Stories build empathy and your brand’s humanity, which is why the most empathetic brands in the world are also the fastest-growing.
+- They build empathy and your brand’s humanity, which is why the most empathetic brands in the world are also the fastest-growing.

-That’s what makes stories so crucial for any digital marketing efforts.
+That’s what makes stories so crucial for any digital marketing effort.
 As Celinne Da Costa puts it on Forbes.com when making the argument for storytelling being “The Future of Marketing,”

 Brand storytelling is no longer a nice to have.
 It is a need to have, and what will ultimately maximize your business’s visibility, profit, and impact.
 Treat it as a compass for your marketing strategy, and the result will be a brand that is as profitable as it is captivating.

 It’s not just about the story, though.
 It’s about making sure that story couches crucial facts and figures about your business.

 At its most basic, that means data visualization.
 It means avoiding raw numbers, but couching them in a larger format that allows the audience to more easily understand both the data and the context.
 We’re more likely to remember numbers when they’re visual and they make intuitive sense in the greater scheme of things.